Mona-Bhagat/project-polaris-fabric/README.md

 Customer Health and Churn Risk

-Key Engineering Decisions
+##  Engineering Decisions
 Why a Lakehouse?

  The Lakehouse supports raw files, scalable Spark transformations and Delta tables within a single Fabric data platform.

-Why Bronze, Silver and Gold?
+ -- Why Bronze, Silver and Gold?

  The separation preserves source data, centralises cleaning and validation, and provides stable business-ready datasets for reporting.

 Why PySpark?